parthpatel8296/node-api-structure-1/README.md

 # Project Architecture

-Here is the folder strucure :
+Here is the folder structure :

 ```bash
 ├───app